Get Started

 Transcript:

 Are you feeling overwhelmed by financial anxiety and stress?
-Today, I'm excited to welcome Lindsey Konchar to the podcast.
-Now Lindsey is here to share her expertise on dealing with the double whammy of debt, and also mental health and how to tackle unhealthy money mindsets head-on.
-Now we're covering the strategies you need to take back control, break free from the guilt and the shame, and make financial self-care a non-negotiable part of your life.
+Today, I'm excited to welcome Lindsay Conker to the podcast.
+Now Lindsay is here to share her expertise on dealing with the double whammy of debt, and also mental health and how to tackle unhealthy money mindsets head on.
+Now we're covering the strategies you need to take back control, break free from the guilt and the shame and make financial self-care a non-negotiable part of your life.
 Stay tuned.

 You're listening to the Debt-Free Dad podcast with Brad Nelson.
-Brad and his co-hosts experienced the anxiety of living paycheck to paycheck before learning the fundamentals of financial success.
+Brad and his co-hosts experience the anxiety of living paycheck to paycheck before learning the fundamentals of financial success.
 They are now on a mission to empower regular people to pay off their debt for good and enjoy happier, less stressful lives.
-Keep listening for inspirational interviews, tips, tricks, and practical advice to gain financial freedom.
+Keep listening for inspirational interviews, tips, tricks and practical advice to gain financial freedom.

-Hey guys, I'm Brad Nelson, founder of Debt Free Dad.
-I paid off about $45,000 of debt and have been debt free now for more than 11 years.
+Hey guys, I'm Brett Nelson, founder of Debt Free Dad.
+I paid off about $45,000 of debt, have been debt free now for more than 11 years.
 I've also been fortunate to help thousands of other people save and pay off tens of millions of dollars with the work that we do here at Debt Free Dad.
-Now, after listening to this episode, if you want to take your finances to the next level, you'd like to get better results in as little as 30 to 60 days—no kidding.
-Hey, I'll be sharing some details on how you can get started with that resource later on in today's show.
-So, hey, Lindsey, welcome to the Debt-Free Dad podcast.
+Now, after listening to this episode, if you want to take your finances to the next level, you'd like to get better results in Syria as little as 30 to 60 days.
+No kidding, hey, I'll be sharing some details on how you can get started with that resource later on in today's show.
+So, hey, lindsay, welcome to the Debt-Free Dad podcast.
 So glad that you have joined us here today.

 Thank you so much for having me.
 I am pumped to be chatting with you.

-Yeah, absolutely!
-So, can you share quickly?
-I know we were just chatting here right before we hit record—I've been doing this 9, 10 years—and obviously, as a coach, we often run into some other things when it comes to more underlying issues, where someone needs to seek out the help of a counselor or therapist for things that are going on in their life.
-So, can you share how you got into this?
-I always think I have a crazy story about how I got into this because I never planned on helping people with their finances.
-So I'd just be interested to see how you got into this.
+Yeah, absolutely so.
+Can you share quick?
+I know we were just chatting here right before we hit record I've been doing this 9, 10 years and obviously, as a coach, we often run into some other things when it comes to more underlying issues, where someone needs to seek out the help of a counselor or therapist or through some things that are going on in their life, and so can you share how you got into this?
+I always think I have a crazy story how I got into this, because I never planned on helping people with their finances, so I'd just be interested to see how you got into this.

-Yeah, no. So about eight years—just over eight years ago or so—my then-boyfriend, now husband, and I were getting pretty serious.
-We were like six months in, and we were both kind of like, all right, I think you're my person.
-But we were very quickly noticing that he was very good at saving money, and I was very good at spending money.
-I was like, I think we just need to get on the same page about this kind of stuff, right?
+Yeah, no. So about eight years just over eight years ago or so, my then boyfriend now husband and I were getting pretty serious.
+We were like six months in and I was.
+We were both kind of like, all right, I think you're my person, but we were very quickly noticing that he was much uh, he was very good at saving money and I was very good at spending money and I was like I think we just need to get on the same page about this kind of stuff, right?
 And his upbringing was entirely different than mine.
-I come from divorced parents, and their primary reason for their split was money—they were constantly fighting about it.
-So I had a really tumultuous relationship with money, and I was like, let's get serious.
+I come from, you know, divorced parents and their primary reason for their split was money and they're constantly finding about it.
+So I had a really tumultuous relationship with money and so I was like let's get serious.
 So we actually started kind of our own financial wellness journey back then.

-Fast forward five years ago, I became a licensed therapist, and that was always my path.
-I was going to help people, and that was going to be the thing.
+Fast forward five years ago I became a licensed therapist and that was always my path.
+I was going to help people and that was going to be the thing.
 But I still loved learning about money myself.
-I still loved reading the books and listening to the podcasts, doing it all.
-And about a year and a half ago, I heard the term "financial therapist" while I was listening to an audiobook, completely unrelated to either field.
-I paused the audiobook, went home, immediately Googled financial therapist, and found out that I, in fact, qualify for the certification as a Master of Social Work myself.
-So we had the conversation, and I was like, I think this is my niche, like, I think this is me, and I am it.
-So I did the certification program, and the rest is history.
+I still loved reading the books and listening to the podcast, like doing it all.
+And so about a year and a half ago, I heard the term financial therapist while I was listening to an audio book completely unrelated to either field and I paused.
+The audio book went home, immediately Googled financial therapist and found out that I in fact qualify for the certification as a master's of social worker myself, and so we had the conversation.
+But I was like I think this is my niche, like I think this is me and I am it, and so I did the certification program and the rest is history.

 Yeah, that is awesome.
 And how long have you been doing this?